Mark Nichols

 ____________________________________________

 On the global scale of internet use at the end of 1995, there were 23,000 websites throughout the entire world available to 7 billion people, and only 7,000 of those were not “adult-themed” content, which I will refer to specifically hereafter.
-I personally owned and operated one of those 7,000 websites (www.perfectwheels.com sold to Universal Cycles in 1998), which made me a 1-in-a-million person on earth who owned and operated a website at the beginning of 1996.
+I personally owned and operated one of those 7,000 websites (perfectwheels.com), which made me a 1-in-a-million person on earth who owned and operated a website at the beginning of 1996.
 Additionally, those same metrics numerically invert to only 1 website per 1,000,000 people.
 Now, in 2023, there’s 1 website for every 8 people, for a growth rate of 43,500 times the increase in websites in just 28 years.

 ____________________________________________

 If you found the above to be of interest, please consider reading the book, as there is much more information about the adventure of creating the enterprise.
-In the current form of the first edition, the book is under 100 pages in its entirety, and much of that, maybe 40 pages, are images.
-My goal was to write a “show and tell” using the contracts, press releases, photos, email communications, diagrams, and such, with the purpose of the written prose to give context to the images.
-For time budgeting, I estimate it will take most people less than three hours to read.
+The book spans less than 80 pages, with approximately 20 of those pages dedicated to images.
+My aim was to create a narrative that incorporated various sources such as contracts, press releases, photos, email communications, diagrams, and more, using the written prose to contextualize the images.
+For time budgeting, I estimate it will take most people about two hours to read.
 I tried to employ a writing style for non-industry people to make the story interesting and the readability accessible to everyone, but there is enough information to keep those who are in the industry captivated and informed.

 How to contact Mr. Nichols